tendermint/atom_one/README.md

-Sovereign zones secured by ICS2B systems must allow its delegators' votes to be represented pro-rata according to the explicit and manual voting activity via the primary staking token of that zone; thus its participation in Cosmos Hub voting through the PHOTON token shall be represented by a distribution of choices.
+Sovereign zones secured by ICS2B systems must allow its delegators' votes to be represented pro-rata according to the explicit and manual voting activity via the primary staking token of that zone; thus its participation in Cosmos Hub voting through the PHOTON shall be represented by a distribution of choices.
 Staking token holders of the zone who abstain or do not vote must also count toward non-voting (rather than the ABSTAIN option) on the Cosmos Hub.

 ## Part 4 Final Dispositions